Alexander-Stewart/astro-sonify/README.md

 07/24/18: Continued to implement the Audio system into old systems.
 The first two systems I made are very messy and hard to integrate new things into, I will redo them tomorrow, as I feel I know how to accomplish what they do in a simpler fashion.
 I also looked more into blending the different meshes of the supernova together, it is difficult in Unity, but may be possible to create an animation of the transformation in Blender.

 07/25/18: Having a hard time recreating the first two Movement Systems, will come back to them once I have a way to quick switch between movement systems and make the sounds more distinguishable.

+07/26/18: Created a way to switch between movement systems without having to exit build/play mode.
+Started on different drums playing when you enter different parts of the super nova.